herambchaudhari4121/geomoose-website/source/developer/contribute.rst

 6. Code contributed to the GeoMoose Project will be distributed under the GeoMoose :ref:`license`.
 Other contributed code should be documented as per the developer standards.

-Generally, the GeoMOOSE development community is very friendly and always looking for people interested in the code.
+Generally, the GeoMoose development community is very friendly and always looking for people interested in the code.
 We are active on our mailing list and generally interested in how the product is being used and extended.
 Have no fear in emailing the list!